The 11 Best Road Bikes Under $5000 for Men & Women

 Technical Specifications

-It’s specific mainly due to its more angular shape and thicker tube profiles reminiscent of aero bikes.
+It’s not more specific for its angular shape and thicker tube profiles, reminiscent of aero bikes.
+Focus also opted for 105 Di2 instead of mechanical Ultegra.

-Like many other manufacturers, Focus opted for internal cable routing for a cleaner look and better aerodynamics.
+Like many other road bikes, Max 8.9 has internal cable routing for a cleaner look and better aerodynamics.

 It’s nice to see the 45mm deep Novatec R4 carbon wheels.
 Those are ideal for most conditions (flats, rolling terrain, and climbing).